What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 Medical residency programs are a crucial aspect of medical professionals.
 They will not only earn salaries as they work but will gain tremendous experience that will be useful in their career.

 Salaries of residents depend on their specializations and part of the country they are living in.
-For example, residents in hematology earn the highest pay at $69,000 while residents in family medicine earn the lowest.
+For example, residents in hematology earn the highest pay at $69,000 while residents in family doctor earn the lowest.

 The average salary of a resident is between $40,000 and $50, 000 per year.

 Duty hours for oncology residents are limited to an average of 80 hours per week.
 They are given 1 day off.
 No education and clinical responsibilities during this time.
-It is important for patients’ safety that doctors have proper rest before resuming their work.
+It is important for patients’ safety that MDs have proper rest before resuming their work.

 - Residents can work 24 hours during their shift but not more than that